harrypower/CHIP-cgi-example/README.md

 Simple web pages with some cgi code using some ssmtp email stuff

 ## *index.html*
-Basic html page allowing access to *Gforthmail.cgi* and *Gforthmailget.cgi* via form submit buttons
+Basic html page allowing access to *Gforthmail.cgi* and *Gforthmailget.cgi* via form submit buttons.

 ## *Gforthmail.cgi*
 Gforth code that will be executed as a cgi script.